Smear test / PAP smear with HPV testing

 If you’re looking for private HPV screening in London, Happiher offers:

-Expert gynaecological care from a female consultant
+• Expert gynaecological care from a female consultant

-Clear explanations and fast, confidential results
+• Clear explanations and fast results

-Ongoing care for abnormal smears, HPV, or colposcopy referrals
+• Ongoing care for abnormal smears, HPV or colposcopy referrals

-Whether it’s your first smear or your tenth, we’ll guide you through the process with care, clarity, and reassurance.
+Whether it’s your first smear or your tenth we’ll guide you through the process with care, clarity and reassurance.

-At Happiher, we make cervical screening easier — and help you feel in control of your health, every step of the way.
+At Happiher we make cervical screening easier — and help you feel in control of your health every step of the way.

-Understanding Smear Test (Pap Smears) and HPV Testing: What to Expect and Why It Matters
+Smear Test (Pap Smears) and HPV Testing: What to Expect and Why It Matters

-Introduction to Cervical Screening Programme
+Cervical Screening Programme

 Benefits of Cervical Screening

-What Is a Smear Test?
+What is a Smear Test?

-A smear test — also known as a Pap smear or cervical screening — checks the health of the cells in your cervix (the opening to your womb).
-It’s not a test for cancer, but a screening test to detect abnormal cells or high-risk human papillomavirus (HPV) early, before they cause problems, thus playing a crucial role in monitoring cervical health.
+A smear test — also known as a Pap smear or cervical screening — checks the cells in your cervix (the opening to your womb).
+It’s not a test for cancer, but a screening test to detect abnormal cells or high risk human papillomavirus (HPV) early, before they cause problems, so it’s a vital part of cervical health monitoring.In the UK, cervical screening now primarily involves HPV testing — and only checks for cell changes if the virus is present.

-What Is HPV?
+What is HPV?

 HPV (Human Papillomavirus) is a very common virus, passed on through intimate skin-to-skin contact.
-Most people who are sexually active will come into contact with HPV at some point, and in most cases, the body clears it naturally without causing harm.
+Most people who are sexually active will come into contact with HPV at some point, and in most cases the body clears it naturally without causing harm.

 That’s why HPV testing is now the first step in cervical screening.